Jordan Country Commercial Guide

 Opportunities

 U.S. universities and colleges interested in attracting students from Jordan should develop strategies to build partnerships with Jordanian universities, educational institutions, and student recruitment agencies.
 The Commercial Service can organize promotional events and facilitate introductions to relevant contacts.
-Additionally, U.S. academic institutions should be aware of EducationUSA events organized through the U.S. Embassy’s Public Affairs Section that include monthly webinars, pre-departure orientations, outreach to American Corners and programming during International Education Week.
+Additionally, U.S. academic institutions should be aware of EducationUSA events organized through the U.S. Embassy’s Public Diplomacy Section that include webinars and presentations, pre-departure orientations, and outreach to American Corners.

 For additional information, please contact U.S Commercial Service - Jordan at office.amman@trade.gov